SairajLoke/SairajLoke.github.io/_pages/projects.md

   background-size: cover;
 }
 </style> -->
-Note: There are some private github repo link.
-Which I'll update after the work is completed.
+Note: There are some private github repo link that I'll update after the work is completed.

 <!--  NTNU -->